On the geometry of positive cones in finitely generated groups: Groups acting on trees

 We are ready to show that the orbit of a positive cone visits every neighbourhood of every end of $T$.

 \begin{prop} Let $G\curvearrowright T$ be a co-bounded, general type action of a group $G$ on a tree $T$.
-Let $h\in G$ be an element acting loxodromically on $T$.
-Consider $v$ a vertex of $T$, $B$ a bounded subset of $VT$ and $\cC$ an infinite connected component of $T-B$.
+Let $h\in G$ be an element acting loxodromically on $T$, and $v$ a vertex of $T$.
+Consider $B$ a bounded subset of $VT$ and $\cC$ an unbounded connected component of $T-B$.